Hire the Right Structural Engineer

 They’re very different fields.
 Check out the firm’s website for an “Our Services” page or ring and ask the structural engineer if they regularly work on projects like yours.

 Ask for recent projects that you can inspect or drive past.

 2. Who does the firm normally work for?

-The type of client an structural engineering firm normally works for has an impact on how the firm works with their clients.
-Does the company work for home owners on residential designs or does it specialise in complicated, long-term projects with intricate reporting and monitoring procedures?
+The type of client a structural engineering firm normally works for has an impact on how the firm works with its clients.
+Does the company work for homeowners on residential designs or does it specialise in complicated, long-term projects with intricate reporting and monitoring procedures?

 3. Does the firm have up-to-date local knowledge of council requirements and construction practices?